rweigel/phys305/syllabus.md

 * [HW #4](hw4.html) due at 3pm.

 ## Thursday, October 14th

-* Mid-term exam during class time.
+* In-person mid-term exam during class time.
 Location TBD.
 Closed book and note.
 Will provide a list of equations that you need to know.

 # Topics Covered and Catalog Description